netdata/learn/docs/cloud/manage/sign-in.md

 custom_edit_url: null
 ---

-You can sign in to Netdata Cloud through one of three methods: email, Google, or GitHub.
+You can sign in to Netdata through one of three methods: email, Google, or GitHub.
 Email uses a time-sensitive link that authenticates your browser, and Google/GitHub both use OAuth to associate your email address with a Netdata Cloud account.